ned14/outcome/doc/src/content/tutorial/payload/_index.md

 set the exception ptr in the constructed `outcome` to a custom exception containing the cause of the failure with accompanying context from the payload.
-3. Transmit a stack backtrace specifying the exact point at which failure occurred, symbolising that into human readable text at the moment of conversion into human readable text.
+3. Transmit a stack backtrace specifying the exact point at which failure occurred, symbolising that backtrace into human readable text at the moment of conversion into human readable text.
 4. Upon a namespace-localised `result` from library A being copy/moved into a namespace-localised `result` from C bindings library B, set the C `errno` if